zhangwei217245/ParallelProcessing/zhangwei/mpi_dijkstra/README.md

 4. The `j`th row of edge[][] matrix (which is length of n/p, n = the length of `dist[]` array, p = number of processes)

 to calculate the minimum and to update the dist[] array)

-Every process (including the rank_0 itself) have to calculated the minimum and also have to update the part of the dist[] array which they are responsible for.
-Then the head node receives every different part of the dist[] array from all processes and calculate the new (current) global minimum (j).
-Then the process will go on, until the all elements of found[] array will be 1.
-On that situation the answer is the merged dist[] array.

 ## Overview of testing code